Syncline-blip/CITS3403-Project-1/README.md

 Within Chat Rooms:
 The chat rooms feature the room code, a search bar for chat history, a list of active members and the chat box.
 The room code is generated and can be shared with others to join the current chat.
 The search bar can be used to search for messages and phrases.
-This returns the user, and the date/time of messages containing the search parameter.
+This returns the user, and the datetime of messages containing the search parameter.
 Messages can also be searched by user.
 The Active Members list shows all users in the chat room.
 On the right of the message text input, there is a settings tool where users can hide the Active Members list and change the appearance of the chat room to dark mode.

 Creating Rooms:
 When users would like to play games, they can create or join a custom room.
-Users will need to share the room code with others to join, as the games are not available in the Public Chat Rooms or private chats.
+Users will need to share the room code with others to join as the games are not available in the Public Chat Rooms or private chats.
 In these rooms, a list of commands are displayed on the left of the chat box which are typed to run the games.
 We currently feature two games, Scramble and Hangman.
 Scramble is a game that takes a category (fruit, videogames, css) and generates a word where the letters are scrambled.
 Users have to guess the correct word and whoever guesses it first, wins.
 Hangman is a game where users have to guess letters of a word within one minute.
 Users can submit a guess by typing ./{letter} e.g. ./a to guess the letter a.
 This way users can chat whilst they play.